 Time: 30 minutes return

-From Reed Look out carpark walk the relatively easy 2 km to the Balconies for panoramic views of Victoria Valley and the surrounding ranges.
+From Reed Lookout carpark walk the relatively easy 2 km to The Balconies for panoramic views of Victoria Valley and the surrounding ranges.
 On your way you will pass through forest terrain and witness breathtaking Lake Wartook.

 The unusual rock formations jutting out from the mountain make this spot particularly unique.
 The Balconies are a great spot for sunrise and sunset views.